 4-H Volunteers serve in a variety of capacities based on their interest, skills, and time constraints in support of 4-H members, other volunteers, and the 4-H program, in general.
 In Jackson County, 4-H volunteers help in many ways.
 Some serve as club leaders and co-leaders for our community 4-H clubs.
 Other volunteers help with competitive events such as the Panhandle Youth Expo and the 4-H Tropicana Public Speaking Program.
 Because 4-H offers such a wide variety of events and activities, there is room for many different types of volunteers!

 What Are the Benefits of Volunteering?

-If you would like to learn more about volunteering for the Jackson County 4-H Program, contact 4-H Agent, Ben Knowles, at 850-482-9620 or email@example.com.
+If you would like to learn more about volunteering for the Jackson County 4-H Program, contact 4-H Agent, Angel Granger, at 850-482-9620 or email@example.com.